 Foreword

-This document defines a SOAP Web Service implementation of the ISA 95.00.06 Messaging Service Model as well as describing a plain HTTP/JSON REST interface which was tested in OGI Pilot 3.1.
-The ws-ISBM defines a minimal interface subset to Enterprise Service Buses (ESB) and other message exchange middleware, using a standard interface consisting of channels and topics.
-The benefit from this approach is to allow applications to expose a single, standardized interface rather than having to be custom built for every version and format of ESB or message exchange system.
+This document defines a SOAP Web Service implementation of the ISA 95.00.06 Messaging Service Model as well as describing a plain HTTP/JSON REST interface defined by the Open

+OpenO&M is an initiative of multiple industry standards organizations to provide a harmonized set of standards for the exchange of Operations & Maintenance (O&M) data and associated context.
+OpenO&M is an open, collaborative, effort composed of diverse groups of relevant organizations and subject matter experts.
+The members of OpenO&M initiative include ISA, MESA, MIMOSA, OAGi, and the OPC Foundation.

+The OpenO&M Initiative involves multiple industry standards organizations collaborating to provide a harmonized set of information standards for the exchange of Operations & Maintenance data.
+MIMOSA, ISA and OPC Foundation information standards are applicable to multiple industries.
+Participating organizations work together to cross-reference their related standards and to collaborate on the content.

+MIMOSA provides asset management related information standards

+ISA provides industrial automation standards

+OPC Foundation provides data acquisition and transport standards

 Introduction

-This ws-ISBM specification defines a SOAP Web Service implementation of the ISA-95.00.06 Messaging Service Model as well as describing a plain HTTP/JSON REST interface which was tested in OGI Pilot 3.1.
+This specification defines a SOAP Web Service and a HTTP/JSON REST implementation of the ISA-95.00.06 Messaging Service Model.

-The ws-ISBM defines a minimal interface subset to Enterprise Service Buses (ESB) and other message exchange middleware using a standard Web Service interface.
+It defines a minimal interface subset to message exchange middleware using standard Web Service and REST interfaces.
 Publish-subscribe and request-response messaging patterns are supported through a consistent and unified model.
 Message routing is conducted through shared channels and topics, and optionally, XPath/JSONPath filtering for granular content-based filtering.
-An asynchronous Web Service callback is also provided to clients for notification of applicable messages.
+An asynchronous Web Service callback or an asynchronous callback REST service is also provided to clients for notification of received messages.
 Token-based security for channels is specified to support multiple authorization models, from basic credential exchange to federated identity providers.

-The benefit of a ws-ISBM implementation is to allow applications to expose a single, standardized interface rather than having to be custom built for every version and format of ESB or message exchange system.
+The benefit of this implementation allows applications to expose a single, standardized interface rather instead of a custom built for every version and format of message exchange systems.
+It also allows applications to select REST or Web Services based on the application requirements.
 The goal is to further interoperability in application to application communications.